Symmetrization Weighted Binary Cross-Entropy: Modeling Perceptual Asymmetry for Human-Consistent Neural Edge Detection: Experiments

 \subsubsection{Evaluation Protocol}

-We adopt the standard evaluation metrics from \cite{MF2004Learning}, including the Optimal Dataset Scale (ODS), Optimal Image Scale (OIS), and Average Precision (AP), to quantitatively assess ED performance.
-Following the recommendation of \cite{S2025More}, all evaluations are conducted under a 1-pixel error tolerance, which imposes a significantly more stringent accuracy requirement than the commonly used 4- to 11-pixel error-tolerance range\footnote{The 1-pixel tolerance corresponds to an error distance threshold of 0.003 for BRIND and UDED, 0.002 for NYUD2, and 0.001 for BIPED2 set in the standard algorithm presented in \cite{MF2004Learning}.
+We adopt standard evaluation metrics following \cite{MF2004Learning}, including the Optimal Dataset Scale (ODS), Optimal Image Scale (OIS), and Average Precision (AP), to quantitatively assess ED performance.
+Following the recommendation of \cite{S2025Enhancing}, all evaluations are conducted under a 1-pixel error tolerance, which imposes a significantly more stringent accuracy requirement than the commonly used 4- to 11-pixel error-tolerance range\footnote{The 1-pixel tolerance corresponds to an error distance threshold of 0.003 for BRIND and UDED, 0.002 for NYUD2, and 0.001 for BIPED2 set in the standard algorithm presented in \cite{MF2004Learning}.
 For comparison, the default 0.0075 tolerance would allow up to 4.3, 11.1, and 6 pixels error tolerance for BRIND, BIPED2, and NYUD2, respectively, leading to less precise evaluation.}.
-Also, the evaluations are without post-processing technologies such as non-maximum suppression (NMS).
+Furthermore, structural similarity index measure (SSIM), and root mean squared error (RMSE) are also evaluated.
+All evaluations are conducted without post-processing techniques such as NMS, since these non-differentiable operations cannot be integrated into high-level models for joint training, thus reducing the usability of edges as structured cues for higher-level reasoning.
+Results under traditional error tolerance with NMS can be found in the Appendix.